koroliov/nameless/README.md

-# charts3d — 3d-like charts with an HTML canvas element
+# texas — 3d-like charts with an HTML canvas element

 *currently only the pie chart is available*